Table of Contents

 Disabling the automatic selection filter in an EPM environment

 When shapes are dynamically positioned in an EPM environment, a subscription filter is automatically added to the table, which depends on the current selection of the EPM environment.
-From DataMiner 9.5.1 onwards, it is possible to disable this automatic filter, so that dynamic positioning is applied to all shapes, and not just to those matching the selection filter.
+It is possible to disable this automatic filter, so that dynamic positioning is applied to all shapes, and not just to those matching the selection filter.

 To do so, add an Options shape data field to the shape that has the XPos shape data field, and set it to NoSelectionFilters.